nim-lang/Nim/doc/tools.rst

     to format code according to the official style guide.

 - | testament
-  | ``testament`` is an advanced automatic *Unittests Runner* for Nim tests,
+  | ``testament`` is an advanced automatic *unittests runner* for Nim tests,
     is used for the development of Nim itself, offers process isolation for your tests, it can generate statistics about test cases, supports multiple targets (C, JS, etc), `simulated Dry-Runs <https://en.wikipedia.org/wiki/Dry_run_(testing)>`_,
-    has Logging, can generate HTML report, skip tests from a file and more, so can be useful to run your tests, even the most complex ones.
+    has logging, can generate HTML reports, skip tests from a file and more, so can be useful to run your tests, even the most complex ones.